alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 <details><summary class="box">Expand</summary>
 <p>

-In order to study the process of differentiation from OEP to Otic and Epibranchial lineages, we order the cells in pseudotime using our subset gene modules identified as important for this process.
+In order to study the process of differentiation from OEP to Otic and Epibranchial lineages, we order the cells in pseudotime.

 ```R
 curr_plot_folder = paste0(plot_path, "monocle_plots/")